| BUYERS GUIDE

 Sequential vapour injection is expensive, but is by far the best route for a dual-fuel system.

 LPG vs Diesel

 Modern light commercial diesels are more thermally efficient than petrol or LPG engines, thanks to compression ignition, turbo-charging, intercooling and high-pressure common-rail injection.

 The modern diesel engine uses less fuel than a similar-output fuel injected petrol engine under heavy engine load conditions, such as when towing heavy trailers or driving in soft sand.

-However that economy advantage is distorted by pump prices that currently see petrol some 20 percent cheaper in metro areas and LPG as low as a third the price of diesel.
+However that economy advantage is distorted by pump prices that can see petrol some 20 percent cheaper in metro areas and LPG as low as half the price of diesel.